 If you could peek inside your baby’s head, past those still-forming bones in her skull, you’d see that her brain is growing—and very quickly!
 She’s soaking up information from her surroundings all the time, and it’s building her brain.
 Here’s how.

-Babies are born with about 100 million brain cells, or neurons.
+Babies are born with about 100 billion brain cells, or neurons.

 Boys’ and girls’ brains are different even before birth, thanks to hormones found in the womb.